Geoff Edwards: Game shows

 In 1983 Edwards began hosting Starcade, a new show centered on video games.
 He took over the show from previous host Mark Richards, who hosted from December 1982 until the summer of 1983.
 The show initially aired on Superstation WTBS and went into national syndication from September 1983 to September 1984.
-Richards was fired for the reasoning that he did not know much nor was he very enthusiastic about video games; determined not to repeat what his predecessor did, Edwards studied the video games utilized on the show and the industry in general and consequently became so fascinated with video games that he became an avid player.
+Richards was fired for the reasoning that he did not know much nor was he very enthusiastic about video games; determined not to repeat what his predecessor did, Edwards studied the video games used on the show and the industry in general and consequently became so fascinated with video games that he became an avid player.
 Edwards kept up the hobby until his death.

-Except for a week of substituting for an ill Monty Hall on Let's Make a Deal in early 1985 and an unsold Bob Stewart pilot for ABC called $50,000 a Minute, Edwards remained largely inactive on the national television scene.
+Except for a week of substituting for an indisposed Monty Hall on Let's Make a Deal in early 1985 and an unsold Bob Stewart pilot for ABC called $50,000 a Minute, Edwards remained largely inactive on the national television scene.
 This changed with his next two hosting gigs, which were his longest.
 In November 1985, Edwards replaced Chuck Woolery as the host of the California Lottery's weekly game show The Big Spin, which he would host for ten years, mostly from the lottery's Sacramento headquarters.
 Then, in 1986, Edwards was called on by Stewart yet again, this time to replace Blake Emmons as host of its Montreal-based revival of Chain Reaction (which aired in the US on the USA Network).
 He would do this until the series was cancelled in 1991 and would commute between the United States and Canada during this time.
 During this time, Edwards would also take the job as host of a revival of Jackpot for syndication in 1989.

 Edwards was also one of four game show hosts to have emceed a game show in the United States and another in Canada concurrently (the other three were Howie Mandel, Alex Trebek, and Jim Perry).
 Edwards, like Perry, commuted back and forth between the United States and Canada between 1986 and 1991, hosting The Big Spin and the 1989 revival of Jackpot! in Sacramento and Glendale, respectively, and the USA Network version of Chain Reaction in Montreal, Quebec.
 However, Edwards was required to have a Canadian co-host on Chain Reaction, due to the fact that he had no ties to the country, unlike Trebek, Mandel and Perry (Mandel is a native Canadian, as was Trebek; Perry had blood ties to Canada and lived in Toronto, Ontario during the first several years of Definition).
 His commuting days ended after Chain Reaction left the air in 1991.
-(Chain Reactions next incarnation would be in 2006 on GSN with Dylan Lane hosting.)
+(Chain Reactions next incarnation would be in 2006 on Game Show Network with Dylan Lane hosting.)